Olympia, Washington: Artesian water

-Olympia was historically dependent on artesian waters.
-Early settlers in Swantown and Tumwater used artesian springs for their main water supply.
+Olympia was historically dependent on artesian waters, including springs that supplied early settlers in Swantown and Tumwater.
 The artesian spring at Fourth Avenue and Main Street (now called Capitol Way) was the main community well where settlers, as well as the local Steh-Chass and visiting Native Americans, gathered to socialize.
 Settler accounts recall paying Native Americans to collect water here.
 The artesian well at Artesian Commons park, a former parking lot, is active.
 Another still flows at the corner of Olympia Avenue and Washington Street.
 A small park was constructed around another spring in the Bigelow Neighborhood.
 The northeast end of Capitol Lake was the location of an artesian well until the construction of a new park that included changes to the shoreline.
 McAllister Springs, Olympia's main water source, is fed by artesian wells, and the former Olympia Brewery is supplied by 26 artesian wells.

-Efforts to protect and preserve the free-flowing artesian well on 4th Ave in downtown Olympia began in 1991 when Jim Ingersoll, a local psychologist, called on the city council to acquire the well and develop it as a community park.
-Ingersoll's interest in the well started in a conversation with Dick Batdorf, co-founder of Batdorf & Bronson coffee roasting.
-Batdorf told Ingersoll that the secret to great coffee was great water – specifically artesian water.
-Ingersoll then met with Herb Legg and John Robinson, both of whom had worked in the 1950s and '60s to protect Watershed Park's artesian wells.
-Legg and Robinson worked behind the scenes to get an article published in the Olympian on February 24, 1992, calling for community support of the well.
-Ingersoll was then flooded with phone calls offering time, talent, resources and money.
-Legg and friends sponsored a public meeting at the Library, where more than 50 people each donated $50, and a single $3,000 donation followed the next day.